dazal-32/E-commerce/README.md

 This site has been created with PHP, JavaScript, jQuery,ajax,css,HTML.
 This whole site has been created in a mobile phone so there might be an UI issue, so i suggest you all to open this site in a desktop or in chrome with desktop mode.
-One folder(that manage invoices) has not been uploded yet,it will be uploded shortly.
 Before deploying this site in your computer please make sure your local server(whatever it may be) is on and you have created your databases according to the create_database.txt file.You have to change the connection files in both the root and the Admin folder.